China : Safety by CityChina - safety as a country

 A Chinese city of Macau, which represents a mixture of the Eastern and Western culture and architecture, with its enormous casinos and a big part of the city that has been put under the UNESCO World Heritage site protection is well worth visiting.

-While touring the heritage buildings, like the Sao Paulo Cathedral, the Fort and the Macau Museum, tourists should not worry about personal safety since the police are very effective in terms of preventing and stopping possible crime acts.
+While touring the heritage buildings, like the Sao Paulo Cathedral, the Fort and the Macau Museum, tourists should not worry about personal safety since the police are very effective in terms of preventing and stopping possible criminal acts.

 Less serious crimes, such as pickpocketing and scamming are present in Macau, and the following of a few simple safety rules is enough to stay safe here.

 Yuan or renminbi, in denominations of 100, 50, 20, 10, 5, and 1 yuan, is the official currency in China.
 You can get your money from ATMs in big cities, and bear in mind that most of the services in China are still paid in cash.

-- Airports - The Macau’s major airport is Macau International Airport which serves many international flights and is one of the busiest in China.
+Macau’s major airport is Macau International Airport which serves many international flights and is one of the busiest in China.
 It is located on Taipa island and can handle about 6 million passengers per year.